It has indeed been awhile! For some reason (I suspect Google has played a part), I have not been able to get into my own blog!

 “Time to go!”
 I shouted.

-We got up, avoiding the broken glass while slipping a bit on the spilled beverages.
+got up, avoiding the broken glass while slipping a bit on the spilled

 Walking out to the gravel parking lot, I could hear some raised voices.
 To the left were a group of guys arguing about something, maybe a girl, maybe a car.
 Further back, we could see a couple making out in a parked car.